alindmanUnity/ShaderGraph-FeatureDemo-2018-2/README.md

 As such, some of these features may be subject to change (API, UX, scope, etc.) and aren’t covered by traditional Unity support.
 You can report issues with Preview features on our [forum](https://forum.unity.com/forums/graphics-experimental-previews.110/?_ga=2.75910933.1446511377.1522795261-1647295365.1509665782) page.

+This demo was built by Alex Lindman, Unity Graphic's Tech Art Intern.